prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 [PBLogManager setPBLogLevel:PBLogLevelAll];

 // 1.
-Create the ad units with ad unit ids and add sizes for banner ad units PBBannerAdUnit *__nullable adUnit1 = [[PBBannerAdUnit alloc] initWithAdUnitIdentifier:@"YOUR-AD-UNIT-ID-HERE" andConfigId:@"YOUR-CONFIG-ID-HERE"];
+Create the ad units and add sizes for banner ad units
+// Replace @"PREBID-MOBILE-SLOT-ID" with a unique ad slot identifier of your choice PBBannerAdUnit *__nullable adUnit1 = [[PBBannerAdUnit alloc] initWithAdUnitIdentifier:@"PREBID-MOBILE-SLOT-ID" andConfigId:@"YOUR-CONFIG-ID-HERE"];
 [adUnit1 addSize:CGSizeMake(300, 250)];

 // 2.
 Set targeting parameters for the ad units (Optional)